You need a way to organize your eCourses and eBooks on your computer, especially if you do a lot of online learning.

 I have a method for quickly cleaning off my computer desktop – but even that was failing me.

-The obvious solution was to take the time to organize the clutter on my computer.
+The first step is to take the time to organize the clutter on your computer.

-I needed to set up a system – oh how I love that word! – to not only organize what I already have but to handle future downloads as well.
+Your goal is to set up a system – oh how I love that word! – to not only organize what you already have but to handle future downloads of eBooks and online course as well.

 The Answer Begins with One Folder